1x-technologies/1xgpt/README.md

 These challenges are largely inspired by the [commavq compression challenge](https://github.com/commaai/commavq).

 ## Getting Started
+We require `Python 3.10` or later.
+This code was tested with `Python 3.10.12`

 ```
 # Install dependencies and download data